-Before registering elsewhere to take a required course normally offered at Sage, the student must obtain consent of their academic advisor(s) or the Senior Director of Advising and verification of course equivalence (for courses not previously transferred to Sage) from the director of the program in which the course would be offered at Sage.
+Before registering elsewhere to take a transfer course students must: obtain permission of their faculty advisor (major) and submit the online Transfer Credit Approval Request Form (also available in Self Service - Academics Menu).
+In some cases, verification of course equivalence (for courses not previously transferred to Sage) from the director of the program in which the course would be offered at Sage is needed.